SinaAboutalebi-Learning/Jenkins/README.md

 7. **Create an Admin User**: After plugin installation, you'll be prompted to set up your admin user account.
 Provide the required details and click "Save and Finish" to complete the setup.

 8. **Start Using Jenkins**: Once the setup is complete, you'll be redirected to the Jenkins dashboard, where you can start creating and managing your projects.

+## Creating Your First Pipeline 🚀

+In this section, we'll guide you through creating your first pipeline in Jenkins using the web interface:

+1. **Navigate to New Item**: On the left menu of the Jenkins dashboard, click on "New Item".

+2. **Name Your Pipeline**: Enter a name for your pipeline, then select "Freestyle project" as the project type.
+For now, we'll start with a simple freestyle project.

+3. **Configure Source Control Management (SCM)**: Under the "Source Control Management" section, choose "Git" and provide the repository URL.
+Make sure to change the default branch specifier from "*/master" to "*/main" if your repository uses the main branch as the default.

+4. **Build Triggers**: Due to potential difficulties with configuring GitHub webhooks for Jenkins behind a NAT or firewall, we'll opt for the "Poll SCM" option instead.
+This method periodically checks the source code repository for changes, similar to a cron job, ensuring that Jenkins can detect and trigger builds even in restrictive network environments.

+5. **Build Environment**: Consider enabling "Delete workspace before build starts" to ensure a clean build environment for each execution.

+6. **Build and Post-Build Actions**:
+    - **Build**: For our first build step, let's use a simple shell command.
+Select "Execute shell" from the list of build steps and enter the command `echo "Hello World"`.
+This will output "Hello World" when the build is executed.
+    - **Post-Build**: You can add post-build actions such as sending an email notification upon build completion.
+For simplicity, we'll skip this step for now.

+7. **Save and Build**: Once you've configured your pipeline settings, click "Save" to save the configuration.
+Then, click on "Build Now" to trigger the first build of your pipeline.

+Congratulations! 🎉 You've successfully created and executed your first Jenkins pipeline.
+You should see the build status and output in the Jenkins dashboard.